Elon University: Student media

-Some of the student media on campus includes The Pendulum, Elon's undergraduate weekly newspaper published Wednesdays, and WSOE, the university's student-run non-commercial campus radio station, airing since 1977.
+Student media on campus includes The Pendulum, Elon's undergraduate weekly newspaper published on Wednesdays, and WSOE, the university's student-run non-commercial campus radio station, airing since 1977.
 ESTV (Elon Student Television) is the Student television station featuring numerous student-created and -run programs.
-One of Elon Student Televisions' shows run in large-part by Joey Gizzi and Steven Lannum, "Elon After Hours," would later become AreYouKiddingTV: an internet challenge and entertainment social media account mainly popular on Tik Tok and YouTube.
+One of Elon Student Televisions' shows run in large part by Joey Gizzi and Steven Lannum, Elon After Hours, became AreYouKiddingTV, an internet challenge and entertainment social media account mainly popular on Tik Tok and YouTube.
+Additionally, ESTV produces Win Stuff, the university's first and oldest student game show.
+Win Stuff is currently hosted by Andrew Cox, who has been in the role since 2023.

 In 2016, with advice of their faculty advisers, the two largest student media organizations on campus; Elon Local News (ELN) and The Pendulum newspaper, merged to form the new Elon News Network (ENN).
 ENN now operates out of the newly constructed newsroom in the McEwen Building of the School of Communications.
 Following a 2016 expansion of facilities, The School of Communications consists of Iris Holt McEwen Hall, the Snow Family Grand Atrium, Turner Theatre, Dwight C. Schar Hall, Steers Pavilion, and Long Hall, which houses the MA in Interactive Media graduate program and the sport management major.

 Extra-curricular organizations

-Numerous student government, special interest, and service organizations are represented on campus, including Elon Volunteers, Habitat for Humanity, Model UN, Epsilon Sigma Alpha, Omega Psi Phi, Alpha Phi Omega, the Inter-Residence Council, the Elon University Student Government Association, and the Student Union Board.
+Numerous student government, special interest, and service organizations are represented on campus, including Elon Volunteers, Habitat for Humanity, Model UN, Epsilon Sigma Alpha, Omega Psi Phi, Alpha Phi Omega, Pi Sigma Epsilon, the Inter-Residence Council, the Elon University Student Government Association, and the Student Union Board.
 Cultural groups on campus include the Asian-Pacific Islander Student Association, Black Student Union, the Caribbean Student Association, Hillel, Intercultural Club, and Spectrum (Gay-Straight Alliance).

 Elon is home to the Fire of the Carolinas Marching Band (FOTC).
 The band also includes color guard (flag spinning) and dance auxiliary squads.